NohaAhmed238/Sales-Analysis-Dashboard-Adventure-Works-Power-BI-/README.md

 ![Adventure Works Analysis](Adventure%20Works%20Analysis.png)

 The **Adventure Works Analysis** dashboard offers a deeper view of operational and sales performance.
 It focuses on order fulfillment metrics, salesperson segmentation, product performance, and business entity analysis, allowing users to explore trends, identify top contributors, and gain actionable insights through interactive filtering and drill-down capabilities.
+The dashboard supports detailed investigation of business performance drivers and operational efficiency.

 ---